Abir Al-Sahlani

 Abir Al-Sahlani (born 18 May 1976) is an Iraqi-born Swedish Member of the European Parliament and since July 2019 a member of the European Parliament, representing the Centre Party.
 She lives in Hägersten, Stockholm.

 Biography

 Al Sahlani was born in Basra, Iraq in 1976 to a middle class Iraqi family.
-Her father, Faisal Sahlani was a leading opposition politician.
-He was member of the Communist Party, which at that time, was banned by Saddams Hussein's Baath regime.
+Her father, Faisal Sahlani, was a leading opposition politician.
+He was a member of the Communist Party, which at that time, was banned by Saddam Hussein's Ba'athist regime.
 She left Iraq with her mother, fleeing the brutality of the former regime, leaving behind her father, a political prisoner in Abu Ghraib prison.
 Al Sahlani arrived in Sweden alone at the age of 15 and began her political career soon afterwards.

 Education

 Al-Sahlani studied at the Mid Sweden University (Mittuniversitetet) in Sundsvall.
 She holds a master's degree from Stockholm University.

 In 2002–2003 she was a volunteer with Nacka School (Internationella Engelska Skolan) in Stockholm.